frederic-perez/AmE-dictionary/data/dictionary.md

 __finesse<sup>2</sup>__ _v_
 __finest hour__ :astonished:
 __finger on the pulse__ _idiom_
-__finger prick__ :camera::two::hammer: _Testing blood from a finger prick to diagnose malaria._ _Blood tests on a microsample from a finger prick._
+__finger stick__ _n_ :camera::two: (fingerstick, finger prick) The drawing of blood from the fingertip, usually with a thin blade and a micropipette, for diagnostic testing. _Testing blood from a finger prick to diagnose malaria._ _Blood tests on a microsample from a finger prick._
 __finger__ _v_
 __finger-licking good__ _idiom_ Very tasty.
 __finger-waggers__